demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-ping-power-query
 ***
-Ping a Deep Visibility Power Query using the queryId if results have not returned from an initial Power Query or a previous ping
+Ping a Deep Visibility Power query using the queryId argument if results have not returned from an initial Power query or a previous ping.
+Relevant for API version 2.1.

 #### Base Command

 `sentinelone-ping-power-query`